UCANR-IGIS/uavimg/README.md

-UAV Images Utils
+Drone Image Utilities
 ----------

 This R package helps manage images taken from a UAV (drone).
 More specifically, it helps manage images that have been taken with the intent to stitch them together.
-The package does not stitch images, but helps you organize your data by moving images from different flights into their own subdirectories, estimating the GSD (pixel size) and image footprints on the ground, computing estimated overlap, generating HTML reports for each flight, and exporting image locations and footprints to Shapefiles that you can import into a GIS.
+The package does not stitch images, but helps you organize your data and double-check the quality.
+Using nothing but the image files themselves, the package will estimate the acquired GSD (pixel size) and footprint on the ground, compute estimated overlap, generate a HTML reports for each flight that includes an interactive map, and export image locations and footprints to Shapefiles that you can import into a GIS.

 ##### Applications

-This package was built with two-use cases in mind:
+This package was built with three specific applications in mind:

 1. Doing a quick check in the field to review the distribution of a set of images, and the estimated image overlap.
 This (along with checking the images for bluriness) can help a pilot determine if a flight was successful or needs to be redone.
-1. Subsetting images for further analysis with a photogrammetry (stitching) program like Pix4D.
+1. Subsetting images for further processing with a photogrammetry (stitching) program like Pix4D or Agisoft.
 Omitting  images with an extreme amount of overlap can improve results and reduce processing time.
+1. Creating HTML reports for individual flights, to serve as the pages for a catalog of drone images.

 ##### Data Requirements